In support of our contracted systems, CUSG operates and maintains

 Windows Support

-We make use of IDSG's Remote Install Service when possible, to allow network
+We make use of IDSG's Windows Deployment Service when possible, to allow network

 installation.
 Once a machine becomes a member of the CUSG Organizational Unit (OU)